INTERNET NOW:

-Many of the Westchester Library System member libraries offer hotspots that you can borrow (free) to access the internet at home or while traveling.
+Many of the Westchester Library System member libraries offer hotspots and chromebooks that you can borrow (free) to access the internet at home or while traveling.

 If you don’t have Internet at home or cost is high, the Affordable Connectivity Program (ACP) is a U.S. government program run by the Federal Communications Commission (FCC) program to help low-income households pay for internet service and connected devices like a laptop or tablet.